fomightez/yeastmine/README.md

 * Scripts using [YeastMine](http://yeastmine.yeastgenome.org/yeastmine/begin.do) (populated by [SGD](www.yeastgenome.org/) and powered by [InterMine](http://intermine.github.io/intermine.org/)) to collect [Saccharomyces Genome Database](www.yeastgenome.org/) data.

 * These scripts will work on free [PythonAnywhere](https://www.pythonanywhere.com/) accounts because InterMine and YeastMine were graciously added to the [Whitelisted sites for free users](https://www.pythonanywhere.com/whitelist/) when I requested.
 THANKS, PythonAnywhere!
 Of course, they will also work on your computer, server, or cloud instance or wherever you run Python programs that can access the internet.
+I just found for installing on [SourceLair](https://www.sourcelair.com) that while `easy_install intermine  ` didn't work, `pip install intermine` did work to install the InterMine module.

 * Running them does require InterMine Python Web Service Client module be installed on the system.